-In order, the benchmarks are as follows: Russell 2000®, Russell 2500TM, Russell Midcap®, S&P 500, S&P 500.
-We applied the most recent available carbon data (12/31/20) to portfolios as of 12/31/21.
-The metrics above are based on the strategy's model portfolio and are not actual results from client portfolios.
+We applied the most recent available carbon data (12/31/21) to portfolios as of 12/31/22.
+The metrics above are based on the strategy's model portfolio.

 Past performance does not guarantee future results.
 The holdings of any particular account may vary based on any investment restrictions applicable to the account.
-This information is for illustrative purposes only to demonstrate process and is subject to change at any time.
-The securities identified do not represent all the securities purchased, sold, or held for accounts and should not be interpreted as a recommendation.
+This information is for illustrative purposes only and is subject to change at any time.
+The securities identified do not represent all the securities purchased, sold, or held for accounts.
 There is no guarantee that holding the securities identified was or will be profitable.